rossbrunson/kubernetes-env/README.md

 lxd-wrker-1   <b>NotReady</b>   <none>                 15s     v1.23.2
 lxd-wrker-2   <b>NotReady</b>   <none>                 5s      v1.23.2
 </pre>
+28. All your nodes are not ready, because we have yet to install a CNI plugin, which we'll do next.
 ## Install the Calico Container Network Interface Plugins
-28. All your nodes are not ready, because we have yet to install a CNI plugin.

 29. Install `Calico` so it supports Network Policy
     ```
     k apply -f https://docs.projectcalico.org/manifests/calico.yaml